OisinWrites/Battleships-Legacy/README.md

         Error: Tracker for intelligent computer choices not working
         Methods: Arguments in tracker missing
+        Result: Tracker functioning, but not yet ideal.
+Hunts around last hit before returning to first.

         Error: Game end conditions aren't triggering.
         Method: Running out of turns did trigger end.
 Resolving error below, where ship sunk wasn't working by continuing to use the identifier attribute throughout code.